 United States Attorneys serve as the nation’s principal litigators under the direction of the Attorney General of the United States of America.
 United States Attorneys are appointed by the President of the United States, with the advice and consent of the United States Senate, and serve at the direction of the Attorney General.
 There are a total of 93 United States Attorneys appointed throughout the United States and its territories, each responsible for a specific judicial district.
 The Western District of Texas is one of four federal judicial districts in Texas, and one of the largest in the country.
-The United States Attorney is the chief federal law enforcement officer of the United States within his district.
+The United States Attorney is the chief federal law enforcement officer of the United States within the district.